stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

     aws ecr get-login-password | docker login --username AWS --password-stdin 049839538904.dkr.ecr.eu-west-2.amazonaws.com
     ```

-Now if we run `docker-compose up` we'll see both our dev and prod versions of the API spin up simultaneously.
-To spin the services up in the background, we can use the `-d` flag:
+Now if we run `docker-compose up` we'll see the dev version of the API spin up.
+To spin the service up in the background, we can use the `-d` flag:

 ```bash
 docker-compose up -d